juju/docs/src/en/reference-release-notes.md

   ## Get Juju.

-  The only way to get the development version of Juju is by using the `--edge` channel in the `snap` package:
+  To get the beta version of Juju use the `--beta` channel in the `snap`
+  package:

-  	  sudo snap install juju --edge --classic
+  	  sudo snap install juju --beta --classic

-  To move to the stable version:
+  You can revert your Juju client to the latest stable version with:

-  	  sudo snap refresh --stable juju
+  	  sudo snap refresh juju --stable

   ## Feedback appreciated.